Announcements

 The Chicago Linguistic Society is the oldest student-run linguistics organization in the United States.
 Our linguistics conference has been held almost every year since 1965.

-CLS conferences have provided unique opportunities for the University of Chicago linguistics community to coordinate, host, and participate in intense scholarly discussions with researchers from around the world.
-In addition to hosting the conference itself, CLS publishes the proceedings of the conference, which CLS officers edit and compile into a volume.
+CLS conferences provide unique opportunities for the University of Chicago linguistics community to coordinate, host, and participate in intense scholarly discussions with researchers from around the world.
+In addition to hosting the conference itself, CLS publishes its proceedings, which are edited and compiled into a volume by CLS officers.

 Land Acknowledgement